Welcome! I’m Johnna…

 I’m so glad you are here.
 So much of life happens in the kitchen.
 It is where everyone gathers in my house.
 It is where we start the day with a cup of hot coffee and a glass of green juice, where we talk about the day’s happenings over dinner, where we plan our adventures and travels.
 It is where we light the candles on birthday cakes, create holiday feasts, chat over a bottle of wine.
 It is where we create all of the amazing food we share with our friends and families.
 Life happens in the kitchen.

 This is my virtual kitchen, my little spot on the web for gathering and talking about food, about life.
 Since you are here, I thought you might want to get to know me.
 And I’d love to get to know you, especially since you’re in my kitchen.
 I’m glad you dropped by for a visit.

 The Short Story

 Food and Travel are my bliss.
-I’m a Living Foods Chef, Certified Nutrional Education Trainer and fan of real food.
+I’m a Living Foods Chef, Certified Nutritional Education Trainer, Professional Wanderer.
 I love helping folks learn to eat in a way that makes them feel awesome, travel in a way that works for their style of eating.
-I live outside of Kansas City with my husband, three adorable dogs and a small flock of backyard hens.
+I live outside of Kansas City with my husband, four adorable rescue dogs and a small flock of backyard hens.
 I’m an artist, most often sculpting with balloons, and enjoy lots of travel, adventure and fun.
-I have Celiac disease and eat a plant-based diet.
+I have Celiac disease and eat a primarily plant-based diet.

 But if you want the whole juicy story, you’ll have to read on.